Shawon5030/History-Of-All-Programming-Language-/Python.md

 The @ infix operator is intended to be used by libraries such as NumPy for matrix multiplication.[108][109]
 The syntax :=, called the "walrus operator", was introduced in Python 3.8.
 This operator assigns values to variables as part of a larger expression.[110]
 In Python, == compares two objects by value.
 Python's is operator may be used to compare object identities (i.e., comparison by reference), and comparisons may be chained—for example, a <= b <= c.
+Python uses and, or, and not as Boolean operators.